 The yaw error angle estimation is computed on-ground by the ESACA processors.
 The full set of results of the yaw processing is stored in an internal ESA product named HEY (Helpful ESA Yaw) disseminated from the ground station to ESRIN.
 The estimation of the yaw error angle is based on the Doppler shift measured on the received echo.
 That estimation can be done with a good accuracy only for small yaw error angle (in the range between +/-4 deg.).
-Above that range, due to high Doppler frequency shift the signal spectrum is outside the receiver bandwidth and the yaw estimation is strong degraded.
-Details regarding the yaw following document processing be found (chapter can the http://earth.esa.int/pcs/ers/scatt/articles/soamain-030521.pdf.
+Above that range, due to high Doppler frequency shift the signal spectrum is outside the receiver bandwidth and the yaw estimation is strongly degraded.
+Details regarding the yaw processing found following document (chapter can be the http://earth.esa.int/pcs/ers/scatt/articles/soamain-030521.pdf.